 There is one more aspect we want to fit in here and that is leveraging the opacity or transparency of colors within graphs.
 If the data is overlapping or dense and we plot it with a solid opaque color we have no way of knowing just how many points are stacked up underneath that.
 Luckily, we can simply make the color we choose transparent.
 This will allow any points beneath to show through.
 Within R there are two methods of doing this.
 First within ggplot2 most of the geom’s allow for an alpha setting between 0 and 1.
 Or we can code the alpha right into the color with a 4th byte, meaning a red value of #FF0000 is the same as #FF0000FF (with the last FF setting opacity to maximum).
 If we want to set opacity to 50%, 255/2 = 128 = 0x80, so we can set the color to #FF000080 and now our red color is 50% opaque.
-This is far easier to see in figure 6.13.
+This is far easier to see in Figure 6.13.

 Figure 6.13 Bubble Chart: Opacity Shows stacking [FILENAME 793725c06f013]

 Each graphic is showing the same 8 hours of firewall data for networking devices split into 5-minute totals.
 We are plotting the number of network sessions along the x-axis and the number of bytes on the y-axis.
-But we have a lot of overlapping points.
+But, we have a lot of overlapping points.
 By setting the alpha value to 1/3 in the right picture we can see “through” the top level and get a glimpse of what’s underneath it.
 We’ve found it’s handy to set the alpha as a fraction (instead of .33 here) for our own benefit because an alpha of 1/3 means when stack up 3 values, it will appear as a solid color.
 This allows us to tweak the alpha for how many layers we have.
 If we think we have fifty layers deep (some of the maps in chapter 5 leverage small alpha values like this), we can set the alpha to 1/50 (as opposed to converting to 0.02 and typing that in).

 Size encoding

-We are encoding another quantitative variable in figure 6.13 by mapping the size (area) of the circle to the number of packets in the same 5-minute period.
+We are encoding another quantitative variable in Figure 6.13 by mapping the size (area) of the circle to the number of packets in the same 5-minute period.
 Looking back at our accuracy chart we see that area is relatively low on the list and we’re compounding the problem here by not including a legend for the size.
 But all we want to communicate is the relative values here.
-In a real visualization we’d want to the title or something else to indicate the significance of the “bubble” size.
-Though for this purpose, we are simply looking for any obvious patterns and this type of graphic shows relative sizes.
+In a real visualization we’d want to add a description to the title or use some other annotation to indicate the significance of the “bubble” size.
+For this purpose of this exercise, we are simply looking for any obvious patterns and this type of graphic shows relative sizes.
 Bubble charts like this serve a relatively crude purpose and are often downgraded to the level of pie charts for most people.

-Since we’re down towards the bottom of Cleveland and McGill’s accuracy chart we might as well talk about another visualization that relies on area.
+Since we’re hanging around at the bottom of Cleveland and McGill’s accuracy chart we might as well talk about another visualization that relies on area.
 Figure 6.14 is known as a treemap and it uses the size of rectangles to communicate a quantity and the color of the rectangle to communicate a different quantitative variable.
 Often times the rectangles are visually grouped to depict categorical relationships.
 Figure 6.14 attempts to group workstations, servers and networking devices and communicate the quantity of devices on the network with size, and the normalize amount of traffic they produce into color.